Choice of Birthplace

 Diversity Midwives have privileges at the Scarborough Health Network.
-We provide midwifery care at the General and Centenary Sites of the hospital.
+We primarily provide midwifery care at the General Site, our home base, and only under special circumstances do we provide care at the Centenary Site.
 For more information about midwifery services at the Scarborough Health Network, please contact our office.

 The Scarborough Health Network is a level 2 hospital which provides 24 hour obstetrical, anesthetic and pediatric coverage.
 SHN offers full obstetrical care including emergencies and a NICU capable of caring for babies born after 30-32 weeks.